 Click Authorize to add the selected database to the Authorized Database box.

 You can authorize the Read-only or Read/Write permission to the account for each authorized database.
-If you want to authorize the same permissions to the account for all the authorized databases, click Set All Read/Write or Set All Read-only, shown as the following figure.
+If you want to authorize the same permissions to the account for all the authorized databases, click Set All Read/Write or Set All Read-only.

 Password: refers to the password corresponding to this account.
 It can have 8 to 32 characters including at least three of the following: